Retired, Coordinator of Information Technology Accessibility

 Biography

-Dr. Gunderson retired as Coordinator of Assistive Communication and Information Technology Accessibility in the Division of Disability Resources and Education Services (DRES) at the University of Illinois in Champaign/Urbana, Illinois.
+Dr. Gunderson is the Coordinator of Assistive Communication and Information Technology Accessibility in the Division of Disability Resources and Education Services (DRES) at the University of Illinois in Champaign/Urbana, Illinois.
 He received his Ph.D. from the University of Wisconsin-Madison in Industrial Engineering with an emphasis in Human Factors.
 He holds B.S. and M.S. degrees from UW-Madison in Electrical and Computer engineering.
-In his position at Illinois he was responsible for computer and information technology accessibility issues for students with disabilities at University of Illinois at Urbana/Champaign.
+He is currently responsible for computer and information technology accessibility issues for students, faculty and staff with disabilities at University of Illinois at Urbana/Champaign.
 Before his present position at the University of Illinois, he was a visiting assistant professor in an Rehabilitation Services Administration sponsored rehabilitation engineering training program at DRES.
 As a graduate student he worked at the Trace Research and Development Center.
-At the Trace Center he worked on a number of R&D projects and the evaluation of a number of technologies for people with motor impairments and visual impairments.
+While at the Trace Center he worked on a number of R&D projects and the evaluation of a number of technologies for people with motor impairments and visual impairments.